Sonic-DE/silver-window-decoration/README.md

 <a name="installation"/>

 ## Installation
-_Klassy_ version 6.2 requires __Plasma 6.1__, or later, so please check you have this in kinfocenter before trying to install.
+_Silver_ version 6.2 requires __Plasma 6.1__, or later, so please check you have this in kinfocenter before trying to install.
 You can either download the pre-built packages or compile from source.
 <a name="prebuilt"/>

 ### Pre-built packages
-[Respositories are available from the Open Build Service](https://software.opensuse.org/download.html?project=home%3Apaul4us&package=klassy) for OpenSUSE, Debian/Ubuntu, Fedora, Mageia and Arch/Manjaro to keep you on the latest version.

-&nbsp;

-Raw .rpm, .deb etc. binary packages are also available from the Open Build Service link above if you choose "Grab binary packages directly".

-&nbsp;
-&nbsp;
+Pre-built packages will be available soon

 <a name="compile"/>